kubernetes/enhancements/keps/sig-scheduling/5500-cel-based-scheduling/README.md

 Yes.
 Impact on existing pods with CEL fields when feature is disabled:

-1. Already-running pods: Continue running normally.
+1. Already-running pods: Continue running normally for pod affinity rules, however pods that were already tolerating a `NoExecute` node taints will be evicted.

 2. Unscheduled/pending pods:
 	- **Tolerations**: The scheduler will ignore the `expression` field, fail to match the taint, and the Pod will remain Pending.